-Defendant knew that any use of the Indianapolis Photo would infringe copyrights
+31. Defendant is liable for copyright infringement regardless of whether Defendant knew that any use of the Indianapolis Photo would infringe copyrights Plaintiff owns.

-Plaintiff owns.

-- 33. Plaintiff has complied in all respects with 17 U.S.C. §§ 101 et seq., and secured the exclusive rights and privileges in and to the copyrights of the above-referenced works. - 34.
-Plaintiff has been and still is the sole proprietor of all rights, title, and interest in and to the copyrights in their respective works as referenced above. - 35.
-Defendant Sunbelt's conduct violates the exclusive rights belonging to Plaintiff as owner of the copyrights, including without limitation Plaintiff's rights under 17 U.S.C. § 106. - 36.
-Plaintiff seeks damages for Defendant's use of Plaintiff's advertising idea comprising the Indianapolis Photo. - 37.
-On information and belief, Plaintiff alleges that, as a direct and proximate result of their wrongful conduct, Defendant Sunbelt has realized and continues to realize profits and other benefits rightfully belonging to Plaintiff.
-Accordingly, Plaintiff seek an award of damages pursuant to 17 U.S.C. §§ 504 and 505. - 38.
-Defendant's infringing conduct has also caused and is causing substantial and irreparable injury and damage to Plaintiff in an amount not capable of determination, and, unless restrained, will cause further irreparable injury, leaving the Plaintiff with no adequate remedy at law.
+32. Plaintiff has complied in all respects with 17 U.S.C. §§ 101 et seq., and secured the exclusive rights and privileges in and to the copyrights of the above-referenced works.

+33. Plaintiff has been and still is the sole proprietor of all rights, title, and interest in and to the copyrights in their respective works as referenced above.

+34. Defendant Arnett 's conduct violates the exclusive rights belonging to Plaintiff as owner of the copyrights, including without limitation Plaintiff's rights under 17 U.S.C. § 106.

+35. Plaintiff seeks damages for Defendant's use of Plaintiff's advertising idea comprising the Indianapolis Photo.

+36. On information and belief, Plaintiff alleges that, as a direct and proximate result of their wrongful conduct, Defendant Arnett has realized and continues to realize profits and other benefits rightfully belonging to Plaintiff.
+Accordingly, Plaintiff seek an award of damages pursuant to 17 U.S.C. §§ 504 and 505 and 15 U.S.C. § 1125(a).

+37. Defendant's infringing conduct has also caused and is causing substantial and irreparable injury and damage to Plaintiff in an amount not capable of determination, and, unless restrained, will cause further irreparable injury, leaving the Plaintiff with no adequate remedy at law.

-- 39. Plaintiff seeks an injunction to enjoin Defendant from "republishing" any of your copyrighted materials that, if granted, would require that the Indianapolis Photo not be available on which would thereby make it impossible for third party Internet users to download copies of the Indianapolis Photo from said webpage. - 40.
-Defendant has willfully and deliberately engaged in, and, is willfully engaging in, the acts complained of with oppression, fraud, and malice ("Acts") and in conscious disregard of the rights of Plaintiff.
-Plaintiff is, therefore, entitled to the maximum statutory damages allowable. - 41.
-Examples of these willfully and deliberately Acts, include but not limited to the following: - a.
-Defendant Sunbelt downloaded or took the Indianapolis Photo from the internet and included said photo on the Defendant's website. - b.
+38. Defendant has willfully and deliberately engaged in, and, is willfully engaging in, the acts complained of with oppression, fraud, and malice ("Acts") and in conscious disregard of the rights of Plaintiff.
+Plaintiff is, therefore, entitled to the maximum statutory damages allowable.

+39. Examples of these willfully and deliberately Acts, include but not limited to the following:

+a.
+Defendant Arnett downloaded or took the Indianapolis Photo from the internet and included said photo on the Defendant's website.

+- b.
 Defendant failed to designate the source of the stolen Indianapolis Photo or otherwise confer credit to the owner. - c.
-Defendant recklessly, willfully and falsely asserted that the Defendant owned the copyrights of all content, images and photos contained in the Defendant's website including Indianapolis Photo.
+Defendant recklessly, willfully and falsely asserted that the Defendant owned the copyrights of all content, images and photos contained in the Defendant's website including Indianapolis Photo by adding the copyright notice: "© 2005-2014 Executive Accommodations.
+All Rights Reserved". - d.

-- d.
 Defendant knew that it did not own Indianapolis Photo and knew the Defendant had not obtained the rights to publish the Indianapolis Photo, but deliberately and falsely represented to the world otherwise. - e.
-Defendants has not paid anyone for the right to use Indianapolis
+Defendants has not paid anyone for the right to use Indianapolis Photo, but instead fraudulently declared that the Defendant owned the copyrights to the Indianapolis Photo.